VIGHNESH-Y/Learn-Web3/README.md

 - Wrote my third smart contract using Solidity.
 - Wrote a smart contract which could perform bank transactions.
 - Had defined an function inside of the smart contract.

+# Future Plans

+I plan to build an more bigger WEB3 Project after gaining Handfs on Experience in WEB3